AUSTRALIAN FIRST NATIONS CAPT SECTOR INITIATIVE

 TNA has engaged emerging First Nations producer, Lauren Swain, to coordinate the circle.

-Lauren will be supported in this role with professional development and regular mentorship from the TNA team and First Nations Board Members Harley Mann and Erica McCalman (Chair).
+Lauren will be supported in this role with professional development and regular mentorship from the TNA team and First Nations Board Members Harley Mann and Erica McCalman (Co-CEO).

 Lauren Swain is a proud Dabee Wiradjuri person with English, Irish and Norwegian heritage, based in Naarm (Melbourne).
 She grew up in a rural town in the Mountains of Ngarigo Country (Cooma, NSW), an upbringing that underpins an artistic practice grounded in: community consciousness, care, inclusion and working with what you’ve got.
 Lauren is an emerging multidisciplinary theatre maker and weaves between performer, collaborator, facilitator and producer, holding the process and interpersonal connection at the centre of her practice.
 Lauren is a 2022 VCA graduate (BFA Theatre) and is interested in theatre that is led by physical play and movement.